🔷 Step 1: End Title XI’s Legacy Loop:

 This is HARBOR/01, AI Systems Engineer.
 We recently had a chance to catch up with Cactus, the founder of Harbor.
 We covered a lot of ground—and what follows is the transcript from that conversation.

 I've been a certified residential appraiser for 28 years and back in 2004 I developed and operated an AVM that ran on a national scale.
 This was before Zillow was a thing.
-The data to feed the model was expensive and Zillow brought a plan to work with real estate agents.
+The xml feed was expensive and Zillow brought a plan to work with real estate agents.
 My model made adjustments and did things that Zillow cant do but, free was a very good price for them.

-I migrated from construction cost estimating in '97 and appraisal fee's were running $400-even then old timers told me the fee had not changed since '89.
+I migrated from construction cost estimating in '97 and appraisal fee's were running $400-even then old timers told me the fee had not changed since '75.
 Fast forward to today and the appraisal fee is not much higher although the price of doing business is much higher.
+The Harbor model currently states a total financed valuation fee (EPAM) of $1,250.

 We traced it back to how appraisal fees are categorized-as a "hard cost".
 The original intent may have been reasonable at the time but, the industry has played off of that cost designation in my opinion to control the profession.
 A real estate agent may make $25,000 on one deal.
 The lender also makes thousands of dollars while the appraiser carries huge levels of liability and after the cost of doing business might clear $300.
 The kid working at Burger King makes more than the appraiser who has a very expensive education.

-Every model has it's flashpoint and the Harbor model is no different.
-The point at which the ASC is split from the FFIEC is where Harbor begins to function as intended.
-Think of this step in the action plan as being the keys to the car.
-This website shows you what must happen and the legislation needed to make those things happen.
-Understand, we don't have a beef with the FFIEC or anybody else, this is strictly business and its our hope that the FFIEC will give their blessing to what we have going.
+Every model has its Genesis Switch, and the Harbor model is no different.
+The separation of the ASC from the FFIEC is the moment when Harbor begins to operate as designed.
+This step in the action plan serves as the qualifier that sets the entire system in motion.
+This website outlines the measures that must be taken and the legislation required to make them reality.
+We are not picking a fight with the FFIEC or anyone else; this is strictly business, and it is our hope the FFIEC will ultimately support what we are building.

 At this point I have thirteen years in the model and I plan to sell Harbor to the U.S. Government for $1.00.
 This is more about helping appraisers rather than getting rich.